syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/02_Jekyll_extensions.md

     In the following sentence

     ``` text
-    The syslog-ng OSE darwin-oslog() source options explains how you can configure the new native macOS sytem log source.
+    The syslog-ng OSE darwin-oslog() source options explains how you can configure the new native macOS system log source.
     ```

     the darwin-oslog() source options normally will become an autolink/tooltip, as we have a page with this title which its own link is part of the `${PROJECT_ROOT}/_data/links` collection produced by generate_links, therefore will be transformed automatically to an autolink/tooltip by generate_tooltips.